Abhinay123Singh/apnacollegedemo/README.md

 # apnacollegedemo
-this is my second git repository. author-Abhinay singh
+This is my Second git repository.
+Author-Abhinay singh